 Of course if you visit Lisbon you have to go to the beach!
 Cascais and Estoril beaches are just 15 minutes outside of the city centre, the shorelines are studded with coves and castle-like buildings overlooking the sea.
 We suggest a visit to Cascais is a must, simply for the pretty beaches; they are perfect to let the kids run free whilst you take a dip in the beautiful waters.

 Croatia, one of our sunnier destinations, is a great place to catch some rays.
-Flights from London airports over the half term dates can be purchased for less than £150 for a return flight.
+Flights from London airports over the half term dates can be purchased for less than £120 per adult for a return flight.

 First stop, Aquapark Istralandia, one of the best water parks in Croatia!
 Let off some steam on the adrenaline raising rides at great speeds such as Escape Hole, Black Kamikaza and the Crazy Holes.